Classes

 In addition to being an exciting way to build coordination, body awareness, and muscle strength, our program provides a positive outlet to have fun, express emotion, and foster confidence.

-In Elementary I, students choose between one or two classes per week, and is a 2-year minimum curriculum based on the Royal Academy of Dance (RAD) Grades 1 and 2 syllabi.
+In Elementary I, students choose between one or two classes per week.
+This level is based on the Royal Academy of Dance (RAD) Grades 1 and 2 syllabi.

 The 2-year curriculum for Elementary II is based on the RAD Grades 3 and 4 syllabi.
 Musicality and performance can now be studied more in-depth and foot, ankle, core, and back strength are stressed as students prepare for pointe work.